HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/dcs/configuration/dcs_config_i.md

-# Configuring Document Conversion Services for IBM i
+# Configure Document Conversion Services for IBM i

 Configure the Document Conversion Services to perform document conversions on IBM i systems.
 You need to complete the following steps whenever you start the Portal server from a new terminal window.